-Editor's note: A four-year renovation project on the Cadet Chapel scheduled to begin in January 2019 is expected to close the chapel until 2023.
-Visitors are welcome and encouraged to visit and tour Colorado's No. 1 man-made attraction attraction until that time.
+Editor's note: A four-year renovation project on the Cadet Chapel began in late 2019 and is expected to close the chapel until 2023.
 Religious service held at the chapel will be moved to other locations including the Community Center.
 The Air Force Academy will continue meeting the diverse religious and spiritual needs of cadets, staff and families.

 Soaring 150 feet toward the Colorado sky, the Cadet Chapel at the Air Force Academy Chapel is an all-faith house of worship designed to meet the spiritual needs of cadets and staff.
 It contains a separate chapel for Protestant, Catholic, Jewish and Buddhist faiths, and two all-faiths' worship rooms.
 There are two main levels, with the Protestant nave on the upper level.
 Catholic, Jewish and Buddhist services take place beneath it.
 Beneath this level is located a large all-faiths room and two meeting rooms.
 Each chapel has its own entrance, allowing services to take place simultaneously without interference.

 The aluminum, glass and steel chapel features 17 spires.
 There is no significance to this number; original designs were too expensive and changes were made, including a reduction in spires.
 The changes did not alter the basic design or the interior square footage of the chapel.

 The shell of the chapel and surrounding grounds cost $3.5 million to build.
 The furnishings, pipe organs, liturgical fittings and adornments of the chapel were presented as gifts from individuals and various organizations.
 A designated Easter offering was taken at Air Force bases around the world in 1959 to help fund the complete of the chapel's interior.